fitotoledano1/transcribeMe/README.md

 Dear team at Speechify,

-Thank you for your interest and for reaching out.
-I have really enjoyed building this little project - here are some of the priorities I had when building it:
+Here are some of the priorities I had when building it:

 - Clarity in the User Experience.
 Every part of the User Interfaces supports the mission of the application, and gives deference to the workflow that is happening. e.g. Recording: